1904 Normanton by-election: By-election issues

-The campaign atmosphere
+Campaign atmosphere

 On the whole it was reported as being a quiet campaign compared with some.
 There was the usual round of public meetings but with the preponderance of outside help and speakers being on the Lib-Lab side and the Conservative candidate suffering more at the expense of hecklers at his events.
 A later report indicated that Dorman had more or less had to cope single-handedly with very few outside speakers coming in to support his candidature.
 It was also reported that support for Parrott from Parliamentary speakers had been less than anticipated with many village meetings in the mining areas having been only sparsely attended but this was not helped by the weather which was generally cold and snowy.

 One interesting aside, the two candidates took part in a football match on Saturday 27 February between teams from Normanton and Dewsbury, with Dorman kicking off the first half and Parrott kicking off the second.
 The result is not reported.

 On polling day the weather continued cold and there was light snow in the air but the snow was not severe enough to interfere with the election.
 Parrott toured the constituency in a carriage and pair, Dorman had the use of a motor-car.

-The result
+Result

 Despite worries that there might be some apathy in the electorate in view of the previous Lib-Lab domination of the seat and a slow turn-out in the early part of the day Parrott polled 6,855 votes to Dorman's 2,909; a majority of 3,946 (from an electorate of 14,898).
 This was a larger vote than Pickard had received in all the five previous elections since 1885 and a larger majority than Pickard had ever achieved.

 Parrott served as MP for Normanton until his death in November 1905.
 He was succeeded as MP by his former Yorkshire Miners Association colleague Fred Hall.